 Request1 -> Request3 -> Request 5 – Request2 -> Request4 -> Request6

 Please see the below JMeter Results with Number of Threads = 2 and Loop Count = 2.

-It works almost like Interleave controller but does not pick the samplers in order.
+It works almost like an Interleave controller but does not pick the samplers in order.
 It just selects the sub controllers and the samplers inside them on a random basis.

-Example: Continuing with one of the earlier examples involving Interleave Controller, now one of the two Interleave controller has been kept under the IF Controller and Condition “$(COUNT) < 10 is added as a condition.
-Variable COUNT is defined in config element “User Defined Variables” and is given a value equal to 11.
+Example: Continuing with one of the earlier examples involving Interleave Controller, now one of the two Interleave controllers has been kept under the IF Controller and Condition “$(COUNT) < 10 is added as a condition.
+Variable COUNT is defined in the config element “User Defined Variables” and is given a value equal to 11.
 Configuration is described below

 Defining and Assigning a value to COUNT Variable.

-As you can see from below test plan, only Request3, Request4 and Request5 will execute in case IF Condition is evaluated as False.
+As you can see from below test plan, only Request3, Request4 and Request5 will execute in case the IF Condition is evaluated as False.